paulness/gatsby-starter-personal-blog/content/posts/2017-10-05--phonegap-large-sqlitedatabase/index.md

 This was quite a challenging app to build for the following reasons:

 * [Complicated business requirements for search](npi-search-app-learn-how-to-understand-the-search-results.pdf)
-* Underpowered tablets, storage, CPU and RAM
+* Underpowered tablets, storage, CPU, and RAM
 * The database exceeded the maximum size permitted for bundling on Google Play The file system on the tablet could not support single files over 2GB.
-Therefore the database was split across three files
+Therefore the database was split across three files.

 This blog post hopes to help others in overcoming any challenges in building an app with such a large database.